 We agree that differing definitions of contingent work make analyzing the contingent workforce a challenge.
 These various definitions of, and approaches toward examining this segment of the labor force have different purposes.
 For example, as DOL noted, defining contingent work as short-term grows out of a concern about the rise of "disposable" or unstable jobs.
-Classifying jobs by the type of employer-employee relationship stems from a broader view of contingent work as incorporating other dimensions of employment instability beyond short duration, such as unpredictable shifts or hours and lack of access to employer-provided benefits.
+Classifying jobs by the type of employer-employee relationship stems from a broader view of contingent work as unpredictable shifts or hours and lack of access to employer-provided benefits.
 For these reasons, we analyzed a spectrum of data sources to depict the size and characteristics of the contingent workforce-as defined in the respective data sources-and also discussed some aspects of nonstandard work that do not cleanly fit into current definitions.
-While we agree that these other data sources are not designed to identify contingent workers in the same way as the CWS, they can add to an understanding of this segment of the workforce.
+While we agree that these other data sources are not designed to identify contingent workforce.
 For example, the General Social Survey identifies workers by various nonstandard work arrangements and includes information about employment experiences that were not covered in the last CWS.